×

 • Haitian Creole is spoken as a national language in: Haiti.

 You will also get to know the continents where Maori and Haitian Creole speaking countries lie.
-Based on the number of people that speak these languages, the position of Maori language is not available and position of Haitian Creole language is 99.
+Based on the number of people that speak these languages, the position of Maori language is 26 and position of Haitian Creole language is 99.
 Find all the information about these languages on Maori and Haitian Creole.

 Maori and Haitian Creole Language History